MicrosoftDocs/win32/desktop-src/NetMon2/mergeblob.md

 ---
-Description: 'The MergeBlob function copies all of the entries from the source BLOB into a destination BLOB.' ms.assetid: '7521ce0c-fd02-4002-bdae-0d74a2e4a646'
+Description: The MergeBlob function copies all of the entries from the source BLOB into a destination BLOB. ms.assetid: 7521ce0c-fd02-4002-bdae-0d74a2e4a646
 title: MergeBlob function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MergeBlob function